PAR-Government/Media-Journaling-Tool/README.md

 ## Starting the UI

 Add src/python to your PYTHONPATH.
+Assumes operations.csv and software.csv are located in the same directory as the tool.

 ```
 % export PYTHONPATH=${PYTHONPATH}:src/python
-% python src/python/MaskGenUI.py  --ops operations.csv images
+% python src/python/MaskGenUI.py  --imagedir images
 ```

-The second argument is an initial project directory or project (JSON) file in the project directory.
+The imagedir argument is an initial project directory or project (JSON) file in the project directory.

+If the operations.csv and software.csv are to be downloaded from a S3 bucket, then (1) Use command aws configure to setup you Access Id and Key (2) add the argument --s3 bucketname/pathname, for example MyBucket/metaData

 ## Projects